What Is A Copay & What Does No Copay Mean?

 As best practices, you’ll want to address copays (and insurance billing) in your financial agreement form.
 This will allow clients to fully understand their financial responsibility and how they will be charged for copays.
 Communicating these policies upfront allows for better expectations and less miscommunication.

 Leverage Healthie, an all-in-one practice management platform where you can conveniently navigate your clients copays based on their insurance providers in a feasible fashion.
+To set up a free Starter account today, click here.
 This will save both you and your clients time during their visits with you.
 Saving time will allow you to focus your attention on growing your private practice and reaching even more prospective clients.

 Using a Practice Management Platform for Client Copay Processing